Early Signs of a Herniated Disc vs. Muscle Pain: How to Tell the Difference

 Injection therapy does not “fix” the disc, but it reduces inflammation so the body can heal and physical therapy can be more effective.

-Recognizing early warning signs and taking action quickly can prevent a small disc irritation from developing into long-term nerve pain.
+Ultimately, recognizing early warning signs and taking action quickly can prevent a minor disc irritation from developing into long-term nerve pain.

 Next